Soft and Chewy Chocolate Chip Cookies

-- 1 cup (230 grams) unsalted butter, softened to room temperature
+- 1 cup (230 grams; 2 sticks) unsalted butter, softened

-- 1 cup (200 grams) brown sugar
+- 1 cup (200 grams) light brown sugar packed

 - 1/2 cup (100 grams) granulated sugar

-- 2 large eggs room temperature
+- 2 large eggs at room temperature

 - 2 teaspoons pure vanilla extract

-- 1 12-ounce package (2 cups) semi-sweet chocolate chips
+- 1 12-ounce package (2 cups; 340g) semi-sweet chocolate chips

 - In a large mixing bowl, whisk together the flour, baking soda, and salt.
 Set aside.

-- In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using an electric mixer, cream together the butter, brown sugar, and granulated sugar for 1-2 minutes until well combined.
-Add in the eggs and vanilla extract one at a time and mix until fully combined.
+- In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using a handheld mixer, cream the butter, light brown sugar, and granulated sugar together for 1 to 2 minutes or until well combined.
+Mix in the eggs and vanilla extract one at a time until fully combined, stopping to scrape down the sides of the bowl as needed.

-- Slowly mix in the flour mixture and continue mixing until just combined, then mix in the chocolate chips, making sure to scrape down the sides of the bowl as needed.
+- Slowly mix in the dry ingredients and continue mixing until just combined, then mix in the chocolate chips on low-speed until fully incorporated into the cookie dough.

 - Cover the cookie dough tightly and transfer to the refrigerator to chill for at least 2 hours.